rubensworks/article-ldtraversal-security-short/content/use-case.md

 ## Use Case
 {:#use-case}

+{:.todo}
+As suggested by RV: Interesting as to whom is the user here; might need to define roles (publisher, querier, …)

 In this section, we introduce a use case that will be used to illustrate the security threats discussed throughout this article.